sedyh/eui/content/basics/container-layouts/_index.md

 }
 ```

-The standard library has a package with default colors like `Lightblue`, `Lightskyblue`, `Lightsteelblue`,  that will be useful to us.
+The standard library has a package with default colors like `Gainsboro`, `Indianred`, `Steelblue`,  that will be useful to us.

 ```go
 import "golang.org/x/image/colornames"